jamesmariodavis/demasci-deploy/README.md

 All commands in `Makefile` are intended to be run in development container.
 Set configuration in `configure.sh`.
 URLs may not be known until after first deploy.

 Sign up for Google Cloud Services and follow [instructions for setup](#google-cloud-platform).
+Create a file called `google_key.json` with the credentials for the associated service account at the top level of the repo.

 Build all containers on local system (this can take several minutes on first run):
 ```